Elections for the 2017-2018 SPS National Council

-Nominations for SPS Zone Councilors for Zones 1, 3, 4, 9, 13, and 14 (three-year terms); Zone Councilor for Zone 8 (1-year term, special election); Associate Zone Councilors for all 18 Zones (one-year terms); and the office of Society of Physics Students (SPS) President (two-year term) are open.
-Please consider nominating your fellow chapter members and faculty advisors.
-Self-nominations are also acceptable.
+Elections for SPS Zone Councilors for Zones 1, 3, 4, 9, 13, and 14 (three-year terms); Zone Councilor for Zone 8 (1-year term, special election); Associate Zone Councilors for all 18 Zones (one-year terms); and the office of Society of Physics Students (SPS) President (two-year term) will open on March 21, 2017.
+All chapters are encouraged to vote and make their voices heard.

 To see members of the current council, please visit the national council page.
 To learn more about what being on the National Council means, read below.

 Associate Zone Councilor (AZC)

 Must be a member of a SPS chapter.
 Elected for a one-year term, the duties of the Associate Zone Councilor parallel those of the Zone Councilor: communicating with chapters, encouraging and urging chapters to host zone meetings, attending zone meetings hosted by others, and keeping a polite thumb in the back of chapter officers.

 The Associate Zone Councilor represents his/her zone at the annual SPS National Council meeting.
 This means that your nominee for Associate Zone Councilor must be a student member of SPS in 2017-18.
 The next council meeting will be held in September 21-23, 2017, in College Park, MD.
 All travel expenses will be covered by the SPS national office.
 All students wishing to run for Associate Councilor Representative to the Executive Committee MUST plan on staying through noon on Sunday, 24 September.